HPC Ecosystems β€” OpenHPC 2.x System Administrator 101

 ipmitool -U chpc -P bmc123qwe -H 10.10.10.208 power reset

-There is a resource available setbmc.sh to enable faster manual configuration (see HPC Ecosystems github).
+There is a resource script setbmc.sh to enable faster manual configuration (see HPC Ecosystems GitHub).

 ipmitool -U chpc -P bmc123qwe -H 10.10.10.200 power status